-The Taxpayer Advocate Service (TAS) is an independent body set up to allow people to deal with the IRS without hiring lawyers.
+The Taxpayer Advocate Service (TAS) is an independent body that are set up to allow people to deal with the IRS without hiring lawyers.
 You may be in dispute with the IRS over unpaid taxes, or be in arrears with your payments when you call them.

 That’s right – the TAS won’t call you in the first instance.
 You should call them.

-With these details the scammers can commit identity theft unless they are out to get your money directly in which case during the call they will make it plain that a payment will be the only way out of some fictional enforcement action.
+With these details, the scammers can commit identity theft unless they are out to get your money directly in which case during the call they will make it plain that a payment will be the only way out of some fictional enforcement action.

 What you should always do with contact from the IRS

-In both the letter and phone scams you will generally asked to make payments to an unfamiliar payment system or cut a check addressed to an organisation you are not familiar with.
-All payments by check are to ‘U.S. Treasury’ and no other body.
+In both the letter and phone scams you will generally be asked to make payments to an unfamiliar payment system or cut a check addressed to an organization you are not familiar with.
+All payments by check are to the ‘U.S. Treasury’ and no other body.
 If you wish to make payments by card then go to this IRS webpage to look at the best option for you.